 It goes without saying that the technical components of Devdas are the film’s most impressive features, with its music perhaps being its most memorable of all.
 The score of any Indian epic is critically important to each film’s success, but with a Bhansali picture, it is even more so.
 Frequent collaborator of Bhansali, composer Ismail Darbar, delivers one of the industry’s most popular soundtracks of the last fifteen years.
 The movie’s most famous number is easily the centerpiece, “Dola Re Dola,” which features a powerful ensemble of taught duet vocals, powerful brass, and a variety of ethnic instruments that channel the unique and complicated dances between Rai and Dixit.
 However, the soundtrack has additional star numbers that are equally if not more impressive, including the opening “Silsila Ye Chaahat Ka,” with its haunting vocals, striking low-key visuals, and sublime percussion lineup, and Dixit’s lauded “Maar Dala,” a song that paces a courtesan’s seductive presence with a protagonist’s descent into alcoholic madness.
 Top to bottom, Devdas is as musically strong as any in the Bollywood business, and that key aspect of melodramatic presentation goes a long way toward making Bhansali’s picture such an interesting adventure.

-Admittedly, the movie’s screenplay loses steam by its final half hour, and some of the story’s consequences for Khan feel a little contrived.
-Devdas’s closing moments remain haunting and end its melodrama on a fittingly depressing note, but a portion of the hoopla that leads up the story’s climax just feels forced.
+Admittedly, the movie’s screenplay loses steam by its final half hour, and some of its moral consequences for Khan are somewhat contrived.
+Devdas’ closing moments remain haunting and end its narrative on a fittingly depressing note, but a portion of the hoopla that leads up to the story’s climax feels forced.

 With that said, Devdas remains an engaging story throughout.
 The scandalous gnashing of teeth between the high-ranking Indian families of Rai and Khan, plus the added dimension of Dixit’s involvement via a seductive brothel, give this romantic narrative plenty of dramatic muscle to flex.
 All the emotions and tears inherent in Hindi melodramas hit the right beats and maintain an effective rhythm in this romantic adventure, so the tale feels passionate rather than campy.
 Many Bollywood love stories flounder from the massive weight of stretching what would, in most cultures, be 22-minute soap operas into 3-hour+ epics, but Bhansali masters this task with ease.
 Much of Devdas’ appeal comes from its amazing presentation and distinct tone, but the movie packs more than enough emotional punch to add substance behind all its style.

-Devdas is an extraordinarily entertaining adventure, all things considered.
-It’s far from flawless, and still needs stronger writing to back up its powerhouse visuals and musical numbers, but overall, its effective pacing and strong melodrama make the ride worth it.
-This is how you do romantic drama.
+The film is far from flawless, sure, and still needs stronger writing to back up its powerhouse visuals and unforgettable musical numbers.
+Overall, however, Devdas‘ effective pacing and strong melodrama make the ride worth it.
+This is how you do a musical epic.

 SUMMARY & RECOMMENDATION: Devdas comes equipped with an awesome audio-visual arsenal of luscious dance sequences and beautiful music.
 Its costume and set-design are impeccable.
-From a technical standpoint, Devdas is fantastic.
-Story-wise, the melodrama feels natural and is paced well.
-The downer of an ending finishes the story on a strong note.
+From a technical standpoint, Devdas is a masterpiece.
+Story-wise, the melodrama feels natural and well paced.
+The downer of an ending finishes the narrative on a strong note.